rust-lang/book/src/ch03-02-data-types.md

 The tuple without any values, `()`, is a special type that has only one value, also written `()`.
 The type is called the *unit type* and the value is called the *unit value*.
-Expressions implicitly return the unit value if they don't return any other value.
+Expressions implicitly return the unit value if they don’t return any other value.

 #### The Array Type